TheArchitectDev/Architect.Identities/README.md

 	?? throw new ArgumentException("Not a valid encoded ID.");
 ```

-Use `DECIMAL(28, 0)` to store a CompanyUniqueId in a SQL database.
+Use `DECIMAL(28, 0)` to store a DistributedId in a SQL database.

 #### Benefits

-- Is incremental, making it significantly more efficient as a primary key.
+- Is incremental, making it _significantly_ more efficient as a primary key than a UUID.
 - Is shorter than a UUID, making it more efficient as a primary key.
-- Like UUIDs, can be generated on-the-fly with no registrations whatsoever.
+- Like a UUID, can be generated on-the-fly, with no registration or synchronization whatsoever.
-- Like UUIDs, makes collisions extremely unlikely.
+- Like a UUID, makes collisions extremely unlikely.
+- Like a UUID, does not require database insertion to determine the ID, nor reading the ID back in after insertion (as with auto-increment).
 - Consists of digits only.
 - Can be encoded as 16 alphanumeric characters, for a shorter representation.
-- Uses the common `decimal` type, which is intuitively represented, sorted, and manipulated in .NET and most databases (which cannot be said for UUIDs).
+- Uses the common `decimal` type, which is intuitively represented, sorted, and manipulated in .NET and databases (which cannot be said for UUIDs).
-- Is known during entity construction, unlike database-generated IDs.
+- Supports comparison operators (unlike UUIDs, which make comparisons notoriously hard to write using the Entity Framework).
 - Is suitable for use in URLs.
 - Can by selected (such as for copying) by double-clicking, as it consists of only word characters in both its numeric and alphanumeric form.

 #### Trade-offs

 - Reveals its creation timestamp in milliseconds.
-- Is rate-limited to 1,000 generated IDs per millisecond (i.e. 1 million IDs per second) per application instance.
+- Is rate-limited to 64 generated IDs per millisecond (i.e. 64K IDs per second) on average per application instance.
-- Is company-unique rather than globally unique.
+- Is context-unique rather than globally unique.
 - Still exceeds 64 bits, the common CPU register size.
 (For an extremely efficient option that fits in 64 bits, see **[Fluid](#fluid)**.)
+- Is unpleasant to use with SQLite, which truncates decimals to 8 bytes.

 #### Structure

 - Is represented as a positive `decimal` of up to 28 digits, with 0 decimal places.
 - Occcupies 16 bytes in memory.
 - Is represented as `DECIMAL(28, 0)` in SQL databases.
 - Requires 13 bytes of storage in many SQL databases, including SQL Server and MySQL.
-(This is more compact than a UUID, which requires 16 bytes.)
+(This is more compact than a UUID, which takes up 16 bytes.)
-- Can be represented in a natural, workable form by most SQL databases, being a simple `decimal` type.
-(By contrast, not all databases have a UUID type, requiring the use of binary types, which make manual queries cumbersome.)
+- Can be represented in a natural, workable form by most SQL databases, being a simple `decimal`.
+(By contrast, not all databases have a UUID type, requiring the use of binary types, making manual queries cumbersome.)
-- Is ordered intuitively and consistently in .NET and most databases.
+- Is ordered intuitively and consistently in .NET and databases.
 (By contrast, SQL Server orders UUIDs by some of the _middle_ bytes, making it very hard to implement an ordered UUID type.)
 - Can be represented numerically, as up to 28 digits.
 - Can be represented alphanumerically, as exactly 16 alphanumeric characters.
+- Contains 93 bits worth of data.
 - Contains the number of milliseconds since the epoch in its first 45 bits.
 - Contains a cryptographically-secure pseudorandom sequence in its last 48 bits.
-- Uses 32-bit pseudorandom increments to remain incremental intra-millisecond.
+- Uses 42-bit cryptographically-secure pseudorandom increments to remain incremental even intra-millisecond.
 - Can represent timestamps beyond the year 3000.

 #### Collision Resistance

-CompanyUniqueIds have strong collision resistance.
+DistributedIds have strong collision resistance.
+The probability of generating the same ID twice is neglible for almost all contexts.

-Collisions between different timestamps are impossible, since the millisecond values differ.
+Most notably, collisions between different timestamps are impossible, since the millisecond values differ.

-Within a single application, collisions during a particular millisecond are avoided (while maintaining the incremental nature) by reusing the previous random value (48 bits) and incrementing it by a smaller random value (32 bits).
-Combined with the rate limiting, this guarantees unique IDs within the application instance, as long as the clock is not rewinded.
+Within a single application instance, collisions during a particular millisecond are avoided (while maintaining the incremental nature) by reusing the previous random value (48 bits) and incrementing it by a smaller random value (42 bits).
+This guarantees unique IDs within the application instance, as long as the system clock is not turned back.
+If the clock is turned back, it is like having two instances of the application during the repeated time.

-If the system clock is rewinded, until it has caught up, collisions are _technically_ possible on timestamps for which IDs have been previously generated.
-The probabilities are extremely low, the same as for separate applications generating values simultaneously, as described next.

-Between separate applications, collisions during a particular millisecond are technically possible, with extremely low probability.
-First, two applications need to be generating IDs with the same millisecond timestamp.
-Granted that this occurs, if **24,000 servers** were to each generate one ID with the same timestamp, the odds of a collision are about 1/1M (following the [birthday paradox](https://en.wikipedia.org/wiki/Birthday_problem#Probability_table)).
-This means **1 collision per 24 billion IDs on average**, in this degenerate scenario.

-Realistically, the probability is even lower.
-Most companies do not have 24,000 servers, let alone all generating an ID during the same millisecond.
-If the same 24,000 IDs with the same millisecond timestamp were generated by 24 servers instead (each generating 1,000), then IDs generated by the same server could not collide with one another, lowering the odds.
-If the same 24,000 IDs were spread out over several milliseconds, the IDs from different timestamps could not collide with one another, further lowering the odds.

-CompanyUniqueId's collision resistance makes it practically unique company-wide for almost all companies.
-On a global scale, with extensive use, some collisions can be expected, which is not something the design aims to avoid.

-Note that the property of company-wide uniquess exceeds what is generally needed in practice.
-Just like you would not assume that another company's IDs never collide with your own, a company's applications tend to be grouped into separate bounded contexts that treat each other as external.
-Usually, the requirement is uniqueness within the context.
-Since CompanyUniqueIds overdeliver in this regard, they provide an extremely large safety margin, rendering the chance of collisions negligible.
+Having multiple application instances generate IDs introduces a chance of collisions between them.
+It is detailed below and should be negligible.

+##### The degenerate worst case

+- On average, with 2 application instances, there is under **1 collision per 500 billion IDs**.
+(That is 500,000,000,000, a 5 with 11 zeros.
+For reference, it takes 2 billion IDs to exhaust an `int` primary key.)
+- On average, with 10 application instances, there is under **1 collision 50 billion IDs**.
+- On average, with 100 application instances, there is under **1 collision per 5 billion IDs**.

+**The above is only in the degenerate scenario** where _all instances_ are generating IDs _at the maximum rate per millisecond_, and always _at the exact same millisecond_.
+In general, fewer IDs tend to be generated per millisecond, thus spreading IDs out over more timestamps.
+This significantly reduces the probability of a collision.

+The worst-case probabilities above have been both calculated and empirically verified.

+##### What if I want certainty?

+For contexts where even a single collision could be catastrophic, such as in some financial domains, it is advisable to avoid "upserts", and always explicitly separate inserts and updates.
+This way, even if a collision did occur, it would merely cause one transaction to fail (out of billions), rather than overwriting an existing record.
+This is good practice in general.

+Alternatively, the [Fluid](#fluid) can be used to preclude collisions altogether.

 #### Guessability

-Presuming knowledge of a timestamp on which an ID was generated, the probability of guessing an ID is 1/2^48, thanks to the 48-bit cryptographically-secure pseudorandom sequence.
-In practice, the millisecond timestamp component tends to reduce the guessability, since there might not be any IDs generated on a particular timestamp.
+Presuming knowledge of a timestamp on which an ID was generated, the probability of guessing an ID is between 1/2^42 and 1/2^48, thanks to the 48-bit cryptographically-secure pseudorandom sequence.
+In practice, the timestamp component tends to reduce the guessability, since for most milliseconds no IDs will have been generated.

-Given a particular ID, _if_ subsequent IDs were generated by the same application during the same millisecond, the guessability is greater.
-For example, this might happen during batch processing for multiple tenants.
-A tenant could take one of their ID values and assume that data for another tenant was created directly after.
-The probability of guessing the next ID for that timestamp, if one exists, is 1/2^32.
-The odds of 1 in 4 billion are considered hard enough, as security through obscurity must not be the deciding factor.
+The difference between the two probabilities (given knowledge of the timestamp) stems from the way the incremental property is achieved.
+If only one ID was generated on a timestamp, as tends to be common, the probability is 1/2^48.
+If the maximum number of IDs were generated on that timestamp, or if another ID from the same timestamp is known, an educated guess has a 1/2^42 probability of being correct.

 To reduce guessability to 1/2^128, see **[PublicIdentities](#public-identities)**.

 #### Attack Surface

-A CompanyUniqueId reveals its creation timestamp.
-Otherwise, it consists of cryptographically-secure pseudorandom data, i.e. nothing sensitive.
+A DistributedId reveals its creation timestamp.
+Otherwise, it consists of cryptographically-secure pseudorandom data.

 ## Fluid